dsoffner/3scale-api-workshop/docs/labs/lab01/README.md

 Let's start crafting your API.

 1. Time to prepare our data definitions for the API.
-Click on the **Add a data type** link under the *Definitions*.
+Click on the **Add a data type** link under the *Data Types*.

     ![design-add-type](images/design-15.png "Add a data type")